Vitamin B12 (Cyanocobalamin)

 Shaklee for natural health supplements for over 50 years.

-Vitamin B12 is a very important member of the family of B-vitamins.
-It is a complex, water-soluble vitamin that also contains cobalt, a metallic ion.
-Vitamin B12 is absorbed through the gastrointestinal system and interestingly, the liver is able to store adequate supplies of it, making deficiencies rare.
-However, those who have stomach problems that make absorption troublesome, or seniors, can end up with a deficiency even though they consume the right foods or get adequate supplies via supplementation.
+Vitamin B12 is absorbed into the body through the gastrointestinal system, and interestingly, the liver is able to store adequate supplies of it, making deficiencies rare.
+However, those who have stomach problems or have had operations, such as bariatric surgery, that make absorption troublesome, or seniors, can end up with a deficiency even though they consume the right foods or get adequate supplies via supplementation.

 Well known as the "energy vitamin", adequate levels of Vitamin B12 or Cyanocobalamin have been shown to increase alertness, reduce tiredness and leave people feeling overall invigorated.

-Vitamin B12 also works to reduce levels of homocysteine, the amino acids that can damage artery walls and increase a person's risk of developing heart disease.
-Vitamin B12 is also responsible for ensuring that nerve cells function properly.
-It's also possible that Vitamin B12 can treat symptoms associated with a loss of calcium including osteoporosis and damage to the teeth.
-This vitamin may even be able to relieve some symptoms of depression.
+As if B12 was not doing enough for us already, this vital nutrient also works to reduce levels of homocysteine, the amino acids that can damage artery walls and increase a person's risk of developing heart disease.
+Vitamin B12 is a substance which is also responsible for ensuring that nerve cells function properly.
+It's also possible that Vitamin B12 can treat symptoms associated with a loss of calcium including

 Sources of Vitamin B12